-Symbol Meaning WARNING!
+Symbol Meaning Δ WARNING!
 This symbol alerts you to a dangerous situation.
-Failure to avoid this situation can resor fatal injury.
-Reference to documentation Refers to the corresponding device documentation.
+Failure to avoid this situation can result in serious or fatal injury. [ji Reference to documentation Refers to the corresponding device documentation.
 Protective ground connection A terminal which must be connected to ground prior to establishing any other connections.